darth10/darth10.github.io/README.md

 The same scopes are expressed as SPDX tags in [`REUSE.toml`](REUSE.toml), so `reuse lint` passes; `LICENSE` remains the authoritative statement.

-`web/vendor/` holds third-party code that keeps its own copyright, and the generated `public/` mixes all of the above with bundled dependencies.
+`web/vendor/` holds third-party code that retains its own copyright, and the generated `public/` mixes all of the above with bundled dependencies.
 The build collects the notices for those into `public/THIRD-PARTY-NOTICES.txt` and `public/fonts/LICENSE.txt`.
 See [`LICENSE`](LICENSE) for both statements.